-Significant financial resources will be needed to help developing countries deal with climate change.
+Significant financial resources are needed to implement the Paris Agreement and help developing countries deal with climate change.

 The main channel for EU support to policy dialogue and specific, targeted climate action in developing countries is the Global Climate Change Alliance Plus (GCCA+).